Tow Law Millennium Primary School

 The children were invited by organiser Tanya McFadden of Tow Law’s new Community Group, to upcycle old CDs and DVDs into Christmas decorations for their Memorial Tree.

-Everyone had great fun glittering their discs in school then Mrs Hurton and Mrs Williams helped children decorate the tree at the big, “switch on,” where Maisie Morton, (one of our School Councillors) and Lucas Teasdale, (form Blessed John Duckett School) unvieled the tree.
+Everyone had great fun glittering their discs in school then Mrs Hurton and Mrs Williams helped children decorate the tree at the big, “switch on,” where Maisie Morton, (one of our School Councillors) and Lucas Teasdale, (form Blessed John Duckett School) unveiled the tree.

 In this section